The ideal place to work: a seafarer’s story

 He adds: “Everyone was so helpful that when the time came for me to go back to the Academy, I didn’t want to leave!
 Sadly, though, I had to go back and took a flight from Trinidad, where the vessel was trading at the time.”

 Giorgos returned to the Merchant Marine Academy to complete his studies at the School for Chief Officers.

 In 1999, Giorgos graduated from the Academy and evaluated his options.
 He wanted to work in the tanker segment, as this was an exciting area that he wanted to explore.
 He decided to apply to Thenamaris, as he had enjoyed his time there as a cadet so much.

 A fair company that rewards hard work

-Giorgos was successful at interview.
-Thenamaris took him on as Second Officer, before finally promoting him to Chief Officer in 2007 and finally to Master in 2014.
+Giorgos was successful at interview and Thenamaris took him on as Second Officer, before finally promoting him to Chief Officer in 2007 and finally to Master in 2014.

 “There are certain things which impressed me at the start about Thenamaris, and which I still appreciate,” says Giorgos.
 “There’s great collaboration between officers on board and shore personnel.
 The company is very fair in the way it treats its people, recognizes ambition and rewards hard work.”

 The fact that Thenamaris has a large fleet with a high rate of vessel renewal is another of the company’s strengths.
 According to Giorgos: “Newer vessels require less maintenance, and have more up-to-date technology and better accommodation.
 These are all important factors for seafarers as they add up to a great work environment.”